astrohart/xyLOGIX.Data.Paginators/xyLOGIX.Data.Paginators/README.md

 ##### Summary

-Defines the events, methods, properties, and behaviors for all Paginator objects.
+Defines the events, methods, properties, and behaviors for all Paginator object.

 <a name='F-xyLOGIX-Data-Paginators-PaginatorBase-SyncRoot'></a>
 ### SyncRoot `constants`